Interested in Earning a Master’s Degree in Midwifery?

 The 32-credit program provides coursework in research methodologies, professional development topics (e.g., midwifery education, community maternal and child health, holistic midwifery), critical studies in midwifery care, and fieldwork-based experiential learning.
 Additionally, you will complete a research-based thesis or non-thesis applied project, in which you will make an original, substantive contribution to midwifery care and maternal-child health. ,

-You will work closely with the Graduate Dean to develop an Individualized Development Plan (IDP) that will help tailor your graduate studies.
+You will work closely with the Dean of Graduate Studies to develop an Individualized Development Plan (IDP) that will help tailor your graduate studies.
 You will also engage in professional and academic experiences, such as conference presentations, graduate seminars, and opportunities for publishing.
 Your work in the graduate program will be guided by a MSM committee, consisting of one primary advisor and at least two additional MCU graduate faculty members.

 Your graduate studies will be individualized and substantive with plenty of support by graduate faculty and the MCU graduate student community.

-Contact Courtney Everson, Ph.D., MCU Graduate Dean, at email@example.com or 1‐866‐680‐2756, ext.
-806 to discuss your future today!
+Contact Megan Koontz, MCU Academic Dean, at email@example.com or 1‐866‐680‐2756, ext.
+812 to discuss your future today!

-Learn more about Midwives College of Utah:
+Learn more about Midwives College of Utah and the Graduate Program:

 Download MCU Student Handbook and Course Catalog